Zechariah the prophet

 As Zechariah’s ministry was contemporary with Haggai, the historical background is described in the article about Haggai.

-Zechariah has quite an easy structure, but difficult contents!
+Zechariah has quite an easy structure, but rather difficult contents.

-2nd message Series of 8 visions in the night to inspire temple rebuilding (1:7 - 6:15)
+Series of eight visions in the night to inspire temple rebuilding (1:7 - 6:15)

 These are in chiastic structure